savchenko/windows10/README.md

 1. Install latest BIOS from a vendor.
 1. Strip Intel ME using [metool](https://github.com/corna/me_cleaner) or be ready to assess/update/patch using CSME, link above.
 1. Enable UEFI-native boot, "Secure boot", DEP, VTx/VT-d (or AMD-V).
 1. In case you are using Intel&trade; CPU, consider disabling HyperThreading&reg;.
-Think carefully as performance impact will be significant, this is where hardware upgrade might be a more reasonable choice.
+	Think carefully as performance impact will be significant.
+Hardware upgrade might be a more reasonable choice.
    1. On certain SMB platforms IntelTXT&reg; is enabled and not exposed in BIOS which may prevent from disabling HT.
-   1. This, however, sometimes can be circumvented by using vendor's mass-provisioning tool.
+   1. Sometimes this can be circumvented by using vendor's mass-provisioning tool.
 For example, HP:
    ```powershell
    .\BiosConfigUtility64.exe /setvalue:"Trusted Execution Technology (TXT)","Disable" /cpwdfile:"pwd.bin" /verbose
    ```